Fantom-Factory/fantom-resources/Media.md

  - **[F4 Fantom IDE](https://www.youtube.com/watch?v=zVqHsFs_RJo)** - by
 Ivan Inozemtsev (2010)
-  An overview of F4; the Eclipse (DLTK) based IDE for Fantom
+  An overview of F4; the Eclipse (DLTK) based IDE for Fantom.